-Neither the concentration of Salmonella in feed nor the dose sufficient for infection of production animals is well known, but outbreak investigation data suggest that as little as 2 Salmonella per g feed may be sufficient to infect farm animals (Sauli et al. 2005).
+Neither the concentration of Salmonella in feed nor the dose sufficient for infection of production animals is well known, but outbreak investigation data suggest that as little as 2 Salmonella per g feed may be sufficient to infect farm animals (Sauli et al. 2005), and other studies indicate that less than 1 cfu/g is capable of infecting animals in special situations (Schleifer et al. 1984, Hinton 1988).
 Large quantities of feed are consumed per animal and herd which increases the risk for herds or animals to become exposed to infectious levels of Salmonella during lifetime despite the generally low contamination levels and apparently an infrequent contamination.